Raul Jimenez: Wolves striker says doctors told him it was a 'miracle' he survived a skull fracture last year

 'I feel like a player again'

-During his return to Premier League action at the weekend, Jimenez revealed he was congratulated on his recovery by a number of Leicester players including James Maddison and Caglar Soyuncu.
+During his return to Premier League action at the King Power Stadium on Saturday, Jimenez revealed he was congratulated on his recovery by a number of Leicester players including James Maddison and Caglar Soyuncu.

+This weekend, Wolves' star striker will play at home in front of a full crowd as former boss Nuno Espirito Santo brings his Tottenham side to Molineux.

-Wolves' star striker is now looking ahead to a bright future, something that seemed so uncertain last November.
+Jimenez is looking ahead to a bright future, something that seemed so uncertain last November.

-"I feel really good," Jimenez said.
+"I feel really good," he said.
 "I feel I'm a player again now after almost nine months of being out.

-"Now I'm training with the team and I have been the whole six weeks of pre-season, I think it was the right moment to come back and start again."
+"Now I'm training with the team and I have been the whole of pre-season, I think it was the right moment to come back and start the season again.

+"I'm waiting for the moment when the fans call my name.
+Before the injury I think I was playing good, the team was playing really good and doing good things on the pitch.

+"We are like a family so it's a target to get the team back where it deserves."